clintval/tp53/README.md

 ## Upload a VCF to Seshat

-Upload a VCF to the [Seshat TP53 annotation server](http://vps338341.ovh.net/) using a headless browser.
+Upload a VCF to the Seshat annotation webserver using a headless browser.

 ```bash
 ❯ seshat upload-vcf \